DSLBD GRANT DEBRIEF AND GRIEVANCE PROCEDURES FOR APPLICANTS

 - Any other relevant questions from the applicant regarding the RFA evaluation and selection procedures.

-- The request shall be made in writing and sent via the email address of record for the grant program, as highlighted in the grant’s RFA.
+- The grievance shall be reduced to writing and sent to the email address of record for the grant program, as highlighted in the grant’s RF

-- In the written request, the applicant must provide a detailed statement of its grievance.
+- The applicant must provide a detailed statement of its grievance.

 - Applications that are non-compliant with the RFA’s technical submission requirements will not be eligible for an award.
-An applicant that does not receive an award for failing to comply with these requirements is not eligible for a debriefing process.
+Applicants who fail to comply with these requirements and do not receive an award are not eligible for a debrief.
+Any requests for a debrief from such applicants will be denied.

-- During the debriefing process, DSLBD staff will not compare the respective application to others.
-Further, reviewers’ names, unedited comments, and actual scores are considered deliberative and, therefore, not subject to public disclosure.
+- Debriefing sessions are intended to help applicants improve the quality of their grant applications in the future.
+DSLBD reserves the right to summarize feedback from grant reviewers and decision-makers.
+Additionally, during the debriefing process, DSLBD staff will not compare the application being discussed to others in the same application pool.
+Further, reviewers’ names, unedited comments, and actual scores will not be provided, as such information is considered deliberative and, therefore, not subject to public disclosure.